ShashankaShekharSharma/Learnpythonwithme/UpcomingPrograms.md

 3. Queue Implementation
    Implement a queue data structure with enqueue, dequeue, and peek operations.

-4. Matrix Multiplication
-   Write a function to multiply two matrices.

 5. Find the Missing Number
    Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.